genomicsclass/book/pages/plots_to_avoid.md

 *  Ignore significant figures.

-### Pie Charts
+#### Pie charts

-Say we want to report the results from a poll asking about browser preference (taken in August 2013).
+Let's say we want to report the results from a poll asking about browser preference (taken in August 2013).
 The standard way of displaying these is with a pie chart:

 ```r